 NBA star Blake Griffin responds to comedian Nikki Glaser, who asks about the origins of Blake’s humor.
 The six-time NBA All-Star says it likely stems from his place as the youngest in his family, as humor was one way he could get attention.
-Later, Nikki cracks a joke to Blake about Kendall Jenner.

 Blake Griffin: Biracial parents taught me to rise above haters

 NBA star Blake Griffin opens up about his appreciation for his mother, Gail and father, Tommy.
 He shares stories including why they decided to homeschool Blake and his brother, Taylor, and gets into their upbringing as a biracial family.
 Blake says he learned a lot from watching his parents brush off detractors, as no one could rattle the love they have for each other.